 Choose case sensitivity — this determines when terms are recognized in the source text.
 Let's take "Star Wars" as a sample term.

 Regular: terms are recognized in the source text if they are lowercase or start with a capital letter: for example, the term "star wars" will be applied as "star wars" or "Star wars".
-We also support exact matching with the glossary entry spelling so "Star Wars" will be recognized and the glossary won't be applied.
+We also support exact matching with the glossary entry spelling so "Star Wars" will be recognized and the glossary will be applied.

 Upper: terms are recognized in the source text if they are uppercase: for the same term, "STAR WARS".
 "Star Wars" won't be recognized and the glossary won't be applied.

 Regular and upper: includes all cases described above.
 Terms are recognized if they are lowercase, uppercase or start with a capital letter: for example, "star wars", "STAR WARS", or "Star wars".
-We also support exact matching with the glossary entry spelling so "Star Wars" will be recognized and the glossary won't be applied.
+We also support exact matching with the glossary entry spelling so "Star Wars" will be recognized and the glossary will be applied.